HermesFlow/Hermes/README.md

-    -o destination          directory which will contain the build files -b build_destination    scpecify separate build directory, default: /build -d hash                 specify docker image hash to pull, default: ee7e3ecee4ca -f hash                 specify freecad source hash to pull, default: "0.19_pre-813-g5a352ea63 -p diff-file            specify freecad source diff that fixes compilation problems -h,-?                   print this help message
+    -o destination          directory which will contain the build files -b build_destination    scpecify separate build directory, default: /build -d hash                 specify docker image hash to pull, default: ee7e3ecee4ca -f hash                 specify freecad source hash to pull, default: 0.18-1194-g5a352ea63 -p diff-file            specify freecad source diff that fixes compilation problems, default patch file:  /Users/jack/iscfdc/freecad/freecad_5a352ea63_git.diff
+    -h,-?                   print this help message

 to produce a diff file from non-default source dir one should fixe the compilation problems and run:
     git diff > file.diff

+To start working default patvh file and install script only are needed.

 ### For users

-Use docker.sh script inside the installation directory
+Use docker.sh script inside the installation directory.
+Note: "xhost +"  is required to allow X11 connection from docker to hosts's X11 server to allow displaying graphics.

 ### For developers.

 Use docker_dev.sh script inside the installation directory.
-The script will launch the /mnt/source/build_script.sh wish was producedfrom the original build_script.sh, it has the following modification:
+The script will launch the /mnt/source/build_script.sh wish was produced from the original build_script.sh, it has the following modification:

     -D FREECAD_USE_QTWEBMODULE="Qt\ Webkit"

+Invoking the script will trigger build process.